byfarm/beams/README.md

 future notes:
+* for slanted destributed loads, pass in as
+  * D;start:stop,pressurexfactor
-* for slanted destributed loads, pass in as a- D;start:stop,pressurexfactor a- on pasrse, split the pressure and factor via x a- assign dload struct a factor attribute a- use factor attribute when solveing for reactions and shear/moments ex moment = pressure * exp(x, factor)
+  * on pasrse, split the pressure and factor via x
+  * assign dload struct a factor attribute
+  * use factor attribute when solveing for reactions and shear/moments  ex moment = pressure * exp(x, factor)

 If there are any questions feel free to ask.